daraul/daraul.github.io/_posts/2015-04-23-wordpress-on-heroku.md

 	<li>Make sure you're in your master branch.
 Unzip the theme/folder into it's respective folder.</li>
 	<li>In your local installation active the theme or plugin.</li>
 	<li>Commit the changes, then switch to production.</li>
-	<li>Run "git merge master".
-This should not create any conflicts if the plugin/theme is new.
+	<li>Run <span class="inline-snippet">git merge master</span> This should not create any conflicts if the plugin/theme is new.
 <ul>
 	<li>If you're updating a conflict might be caused.
-If so, then in the terminal type "git reset --hard".</li>
+If so, then in the terminal type <span class="inline-snippet">git reset --hard</span></li>
 	<li>Delete the older plugin/theme and replace with the new one, then merge again.</li>
 </ul>
 </li>
 	<li>The wp-config file should be untouched, but check it just in case.
 If it doesn't have your production settings, simply edit the file again, and commit changes.</li>
-	<li>Now run "git push heroku production:master" again, wait and your remote installation should now have the plugin/theme.
+	<li>Now run <span class="inline-snippet">git push heroku production:master</span> again, wait and your remote installation should now have the plugin/theme.
 <ul>
 	<li>Go to "http://yourwordpressapp.heroku.com/wp-admin" and Wordpress might ask you to update the database.
 Simply go ahead and everything should work fine.</li>
 </ul>